Probably. Here’s what you need to know.

 The biggest factor is the severity of the accident.
 In our case my daughter was not seriously injured by the car was still totaled by the insurance company.
 This made the accident strong enough for us to know that the car seats should be replaced according to the NHTSA.

-When Should You Replace Child Car Seats?
+When Should You Replace Child Car Seats After an Accident?

 The NHTSA recommends you replace child car seats after a severe or moderate crash.
 This includes even if the child was not using the car seat at the time.
 For minor accidents, the car seat does not necessarily have to be replaced but you should follow the manufacturers instructions.